Azure/azure-quickstart-templates/quickstarts/microsoft.network/virtual-wan-routing-intent/README.md

 ---
-description: This template provisions an Azure Virtual WAN with two hubs with Routing Intent and Policies enabled using integrated Azure Firewall instances.
+description: This template provisions an Azure Virtual WAN with two hubs with Routing Intent and Policies feature enabled.
 page_type: sample
 products:
 - azure